 What’s great about the Chase Ultimate Rewards® program is that you can transfer points between the different cards you have, and even between your spouse or domestic partner.
 The best way to max out this feature is to have multiple cards that you use for different purchases.

-Start with a cash-back card—either Chase Freedom Unlimited® or Freedom-–which will earn you rewards on every purchase, but don’t allow you to transfer points to airline miles.
-If you really want to max out your rewards, you should get:
+Start with a cash-back card— like the Chase Freedom Unlimited® –which will earn you rewards on every purchase, but don’t allow you to transfer points to airline miles.
+If you really want to max out your rewards, you can create a duo, for example, of the Chase Freedom Unlimited® and the Ink Business Cash® Credit Card.

 Finally, you need a card like the Chase Sapphire Preferred® Card to get bonuses for travel and dining.
-With this combination, you will get a minimum of 1.5 points on all of your purchases, and as much as five points on many of them.
+With this combination, you will get a noted minimum and maximum.
 Use this strategy, and your balances of points will soar.

 Transferring your rewards to points and miles

-As long as you have a Chase Sapphire Preferred® Card or Ink Plus card, then you can get the most value from your points by strategically transferring them to seven different airlines and four different hotel partners.
+As long as you have a card like the Chase Sapphire Preferred® Card, then you can get the most value from your points by strategically transferring them to seven different airlines and four different hotel partners.

 You can then redeem points and miles for expensive reservations such as luxury hotel rooms, last minute flights, or seats in business or first class.

-There are many great deals that you can take advantage of when you transfer your points to airlines and hotels, but here are a few:
+There are many great deals that you can take advantage of when you transfer your points to airlines and hotels, but here are a few examples (subject to change):

 - British Airways Avios—You can redeem them for flights on American Airlines.
 7,500 points gets you any one-way flight that’s 1,151 miles or less.